Tom Horne: Early career

-State Superintendent of Public Instruction (2003-2011)
+State superintendent of public instruction (2003–2011)

-In 2003, Horne was elected Arizona Superintendent of Public Instruction; he served two terms, ending in 2011.
+In 2003, Horne was elected Arizona superintendent of public instruction; he served two terms, ending in 2011.

 Horne oversaw the adoption to new Arizona's social studies standards, implemented beginning in the 2007-08 school year, under which all students "learn lessons in five areas including American history, world history, geography, civics and government, and economics" in each year from kindergarten through high school.

-Horne was an advocate for full-day kindergarten, citing research that showed that such programs reduce the achievement gap between students from poor households and those from more affluent homes.
+He was an advocate for full-day kindergarten, citing research that showed that such programs reduce the achievement gap between students from poor households and those from more affluent homes.

 He also pushed for nutritional standards that removed junk food vending machines from elementary schools and created incentives for secondary schools to do so on a voluntary basis.

 Horne, a classically trained pianist and founder of the Phoenix Baroque Ensemble, advocated for increasing arts education in schools.

-Horne also continued to implement the Arizona Instrument to Measure Success standardized test; performance on the AIMS test (either alone or in combination with Advanced Placement exams and International Baccalaureate exams) determines graduating high school students' qualification for a "high honors" diploma, which guarantees free tuition at Arizona's three public universities.
+He also continued to implement the Arizona Instrument to Measure Success standardized test; performance on the AIMS test (either alone or in combination with Advanced Placement exams and International Baccalaureate exams) determines graduating high school students' qualification for a "high honors" diploma, which guarantees free tuition at Arizona's three public universities.

 Horne implemented policies that discouraged bilingual education and sought to shut down the Tucson Unified School District's controversial Mexican American Studies Department Programs.
 Speaking at Tucson High in 2007, legendary activist Dolores Huerta said that Republicans hate Latinos.
 Horne brought his Latina deputy, Margaret Garcia Dugan, to offer a rebuttal at the school, but students turned their backs to her and put their fists in the air.

 After this event, Horne argued that the Tucson ethnic studies programs "separated students by race, taught them that they are oppressed, and was influenced by Marxist and communist philosophies."
-He drafted a 2010 state law (which was adopted and went into effect in 2011, as HB 2281.) that effectively banned ethnic studies, and led to the Tucson Unified School District board closing its program in January 2012.
+He drafted a 2010 state law (which was adopted and went into effect in 2011, as HB 2281) that effectively banned ethnic studies, and led to the Tucson Unified School District board closing its program in January 2012.

 A group of students and parents sued over the state law, leading to seven years of legal proceedings.
 In July 2017, Horne testified in the litigation; in his testimony, he defended the law and asserted that the Tucson program was led by radical teachers.
 The federal district court, later in 2017, ultimately issued a permanent injunction blocking Arizona from enforcing the law, determining that the decision to ban the Tucson program was "motivated by a desire to advance a political agenda by capitalizing on race-based fears" and was unconstitutional.

-Attorney General
+Attorney general of Arizona (2011–2015)

-On November 2, 2010, Horne defeated Felecia Rotellini in the race for Arizona Attorney General in the 2010 elections.
+On November 2, 2010, Horne defeated Felecia Rotellini in the race for Arizona attorney general in the 2010 elections.
 Horne defeated Rotellini by a margin of 51.9% to 48.1%.